-- *You can “drop” a class with no financial or grade penalty prior to the end of the Add/Drop period for the term; if you drop a class after the add/drop period has ended it will instead be considered a “withdrawal” and you will be charged the entire cost of the course, will receive a “W” letter grade, and it will be considered an attempt.
+- *You can “drop” a class with no financial or grade penalty prior to the end of the add/drop deadline that is published in the Academic Calendar; if you drop a class after the add/drop period has ended it will instead be considered a “withdrawal” and you will be charged the entire cost of the course, will receive a “W” letter grade, and it will be considered an attempt.
 For more detailed information regarding the difference between a Drop and a Withdraw, see below.

 For other "How to" student guides, visit the HELP webpage, which can also be found on the menu bar of your MYDAYTONASTATE account.